mienxiu/mienxiu.github.io/_pages/about.md

 I value correctness, simplicity, and readability of software.

 ## This Blog
-This blog is a place to share my studies, experiences, reviews, and any thoughts I want to post.
+This blog is a place to share my learning notes, experiences, and any thoughts I want to post.